Montana DNRC Cost-Share Program for Forest Landowners

 • Fuel reduction work in higher-risk areas

-Projects must typically be reviewed and approved prior to beginning work in order to qualify for reimbursement.
+Work must typically be reviewed and approved before beginning in order to qualify for reimbursement.

 How the Montana DNRC Process Typically Works

-While specific program steps vary by funding source and cycle, the general process often includes:
+Specific program steps vary by funding source and cycle, but the general process often includes:

 1. Contacting a DNRC service forester or local forestry representative